Minerva’s Authentication

 3).
 If you don’t receive any notification on the phone, please start over from Step 0.

-Step 4: If Step 3 is successful and you are logged in to the minerva11 (li04e01) node, your new MFA enrollment is complete.
+Step 4: If Step 3 is successful and you have successfully logged into Minerva.

-You don’t have to use Method 2, but if you elect to use it and still have trouble with the enrollment after making ‘App based Authentication – Notification’ as the default method in Step 2, or see issues other than those specified in the above Steps, please email us immediately at hpchelp@hpc.mssm.edu.
+You don’t have to use Method 2, but if you elect to use it and still have trouble with the enrollment after making ‘App based Authentication – Notification’ as the default method in Step 2, or see issues other than those specified in the above Steps, please email us (hpchelp@hpc.mssm.edu).

 Method 3: Microsoft Authentication hardware token method